DIEP Flap Breast Reconstruction

 Why Choose Us?

-Dr. Sean Boutros, the senior surgeon at Houston Plastic Craniofacial & Sinus Surgery, has been a leader in DIEP flap breast reconstruction.
+Dr. Sean Boutros, the senior surgeon at My Houston Surgeons, has been a leader in DIEP flap breast reconstruction.
 He had presented at national and international meetings about DIEP flap breast reconstruction for many years.
 He has published numerous papers about the DIEP flap breast reconstruction in both national and international journals.
 His lead article in the March 2014 plastic and reconstructive surgery is the largest series ever published in DIEP flap.
 Dr. Boutros has personally performed over 1300 DIEP flaps giving him one of the highest success rates ever reported amongst any surgeon.

 Quality Patient Care